-Republican Mike Jones is running unopposed for reelection to the PA House, representing the 93rd District in southern York County.
-He won the seat in 2018, defeating Democrat Delma Rivera-Lytle.
+YORK COUNTY, Pa. — Republican State Rep. Mike Jones is seeking his third term in November, representing the 93rd District, which serves parts of southern York County.
+He first won the seat in 2018, defeating Democrat Delma Rivera-Lytle.

 Jones and his wife have four adopted children, all from Russia.

 The 93rd Legislative District consists of parts of York County including the townships of East Hopewell, Fawn, Hopewell, North Hopewell, Springfield and York and the boroughs of Cross Roads, Dallastown, Fawn Grove, Jacobus, Loganville, Seven Valleys, Shrewsbury, Stewartstown, Winterstown and Yoe.